Event attendees crave experiences that’ll sweep them off their feet. They want to be impressed.

 Similarly, Lightning Talks are informal 5-minute presentations, typically scheduled in a single track.
 Check out this blog by Charlie Coster about how Lightning Talks can improve company meetings.

 The techies don’t bring about innovation only in their own field.
 Project-oriented software engineers usually like to get things done, and they inject this mantra into their events too.

 Hackathons are gradually penetrating the events industry too.
-The FRESH conference in Barcelona ended with the first hackathon on the sea where participants brainstormed how to implement innovative, creative and artistic solutions to pharma meetings.
+For example, the FRESH conference in Barcelona concluded with the first hackathon on the sea.
+The purpose of the session was to brainstorm innovative solutions for pharma meetings.

 We divided the team into groups of five.
 In 6-minute rounds, each member explained an issue he or she was struggling with and collected tips and advice from the others.
 One group member took notes so everyone could leave with actionable steps.

 Slido’s live Q&A feature allows you to crowdsource the discussion topics and let the audience upvote the best ones.
 Try allocating a topic per table and let people select their favorite one.

 This format was pioneered by MPI.
 It regularly holds such sessions at its annual congresses, EMEC and WEC.

-This is a super engaging meeting concept that is usually used in participatory events like Unconferences and Open Space Technology (see point 5 above).
+This is a super engaging meeting concept.
+It’s a great fit for participatory events like Unconferences and Open Space Technology (see point 5 above).

-A fishbowl panel discussion is derived from a popular open fishbowl conversation format.
+A fishbowl panel discussion comes from a popular open fishbowl conversation format.
 Guest panelists occupy two to three chairs.
 One chair is left empty for audience members.
 The moderator introduces the topic, and the panelists start discussing it.